 By Lisa Zamosky

-What questions do you have about the Affordable Care Act and how it might impact you and your family?
-Please ask your questions in the comments section below.
+What questions do you have about the new health insurance marketplaces?
+Please sound off in the comments section below.